Growing up as the only child without many friends, I didn’t get much social training. I often asked myself “Why am I so weird?”.

 2. “There’s so much stuff wrong with me that I don’t even know where to start”

-There can be several reasons behind being weird:
+There can be several reasons for being weird:

 - Some have less social training and simply need to spend more time socializing.